-The Intel Thermal Monitor controls the processor temperature by modulating (starting and stopping) the processor core clocks or by initiating an Enhanced Intel SpeedStep Technology transition when the processor silicon reaches its maximum operating temperature.
-The Intel Thermal Monitor uses two modes to activate the TCC: Automatic mode and on-demand mode.
+The Intel Thermal Monitor controls the processor temperature by modulating (starting and stopping) the processor core clocks when the processor silicon reaches its maximum operating temperature.
+The Intel Thermal Monitor uses two modes to activate the TCC: Automatic mode and On-Demand mode.
 If both modes are activated, Automatic mode takes precedence.

-Note: The Intel Thermal Monitor automatic mode must be enabled through BIOS for the processor to be operating within specifications.

-There are two automatic modes called Intel Thermal Monitor 1 and Intel Thermal Monitor 2.
-These modes are selected by writing values to the Model Specific Registers (MSRs) of the processor.
+The Intel Thermal Monitor Automatic mode must be enabled via BIOS for the processor to be operating within specifications.
+The automatic mode called Intel Thermal Monitor 1 This mode is selected by writing values to the model specific registers (MSRs) of the processor.
 After Automatic mode is enabled, the TCC will activate only when the internal die temperature reaches the maximum allowed value for operation.